-Hainge discussed the drivers for your landlord and the challenges around the split-incentive barrier, it should then be helpful to bring up the concept of green leases, which is a commercial lease agreement that includes clauses promoting the sustainable operation, management, and occupation of buildings.
+Having discussed the drivers for your landlord and the challenges around the split-incentive barrier, it should then be helpful to bring up the concept of green leases, which is a commercial lease agreement that includes clauses promoting the sustainable operation, management, and occupation of buildings.

-But first, let us review the key terms of traditional commercial building leases, and the challenges associated with them from an energy-efficiency and decarbonisation perspective.
+But first, let us review the key terms of traditional commercial building leases in order to understand the challenges associated with them from an energy upgrade perspective.